tinganho/fa/Specification.md

 - If the new page has a different layout it makes a layout transition and inserts the new content.

 ### Page Manifestation
-The page manifestation just manifests on which route has which layout and model and views.
+The page manifestation just manifests which route has which layout and model and views.
+It maps routes to models and views.

-Here is an example:
+In the below example, we route a `LandingPageTopBarView` and `ResetPasswordFormView` to the route `/reset-password`:

 ```ts
 '/reset-password': page => {